Skip to main content

 Key:Wolfgang Porsche; Hans Michel Piëch

 Collectively controlling Volkswagen Group through a 53% stake, the Porsche and Piech families hold roughly $35 billion in personal family wealth.
 Descendants of Ferdinand Porsche maintain substantial private holdings alongside their VW control stakes, making this one of Europe's most influential industrial family offices.
+The modern two-branch structure traces to Louise Piëch and Ferry Porsche, who laid the foundations of what became Porsche Holding.

 Focus